Multiple myeloma: United States

 In the United States in 2016, an estimated 30,330 new cases and 12,650 deaths were reported.
 These numbers are based on assumptions made using data from 2011, which estimated the number of people affected as 83,367 people, the number of new cases as 6.1 per 100,000 people per year, and the mortality as 3.4 per 100,000 people per year.

 Multiple myeloma is the second-most prevalent blood cancer (10%) after non-Hodgkin's lymphoma.
 It represents about 1.8% of all new cancers and 2.1% of all cancer deaths.

 Multiple myeloma affects slightly more men than women.
-African Americans and native Pacific Islanders have the highest reported number of new cases of this disease in the United States and Asians the lowest.
+African Americans and Native Pacific Islanders have the highest reported number of new cases of this disease in the United States, and Asians have the lowest.
 Results of one study found the number of new cases of myeloma to be 9.5 cases per 100,000 African Americans and 4.1 cases per 100,000 Caucasian Americans.
 Among African Americans, myeloma is one of the top-10 causes of cancer death.